-- An ethnically diverse community bringing vibrancy and cultural learning opportunities. - Supporting community-led initiatives to bring social cohesion and connection. - Supporting Māori leadership and Māori-led solutions for social and economic benefit. - Papakura train station is evolving into a transport hub servicing more residents coming from the wider southern area. - More intensive apartment living in the Papakura town centre would support local businesses and the rejuvenation of the town centre.
+- An ethnically diverse community bringing vibrancy and cultural learning opportunities. - Supporting community-led initiatives to bring social cohesion and connection. - Supporting Māori leadership and Māori-led solutions for social and economic benefit. - Papakura train station is evolving into a transport hub servicing more residents coming from the wider southern area. - More intensive apartment living in the Papakura town centre.